NicoleZFortuna/Rpackages/README.md

 ## Checking your package

 There are a number of checks that can be run to make sure that your R package has been built correctly.
-As is the case with many of the other aspects of building packages, many of these checks can be done automatically.
+As is the case with other aspects of building packages, many of these checks can be done automatically.

 There are two ways that you can run these automatic checks.
-The first is to click **Build-\>Check** in the top right hand corner of your RStudio window.
+The first is to click **Build-\>Check**.
 The second is to run `check()` in your console.

 In either case, you will see a large text output showing the outcome of these various checks.
-At the end of this output you will see a summary of the conclusions of the check that will look something like this:
+At the end of this output you will see a summary of the conclusions of the check, which will look something like this:

 <center>
 <img src="pics/CheckOutput.png" width="300">